 What about the content?
 How do I adapt to Chinese style?

 In our previous blog articles, we’ve talked about how important content marketing strategy is for your business’s social media channel.
 So does that mean that you can just extend the strategy onto a Chinese platform?
 Yes and no.

 Whatever product or service you offer, you will have to localize it to your new audience.
 For example, a Chinese audience prefers “cute” cartoon style content far more than a Western audience.
 But changing too much can take away from the appeal of a foreign product, which is often perceived to be better in quality than a Chinese one.

-Social media marketing in China can be very fruitful for companies that are ready to gain exposure overseas.
+Social media marketing in China on Chinese Social Media platforms can be very fruitful for companies that are ready to gain exposure overseas.
 Doing market research, choosing the right platforms, and localizing for the Chinese market are the first steps businesses need to take if they want a chance at success.
 This article is the first in our series on social media marketing in China.
-Check back in in the future to learn more about choosing the right platform and creating a marketing plan for your business.
+Check back in the future to learn more about choosing the right platform and creating a marketing plan for your business.

 Does this sound overwhelming?
 Tenba Group is here to help you develop the best strategy to harness the potential of the Chinese market and to promote your business on Chinese Social Media.
 Contact us for more information.